 Noticing failures of previous the Soviet Union leaders in making economic reforms, Gorbachev went for political reforms first.
 He destroyed political monopoly of the communist party.
 Then he started economic reforms.
 With market forces allowed to play, the Soviet Union being oil-rich caught Dutch Disease due to high global oil prices.
 That made entire manufacturing base of the Soviet Union completely uncompetitive in the global market.
 The open economy resulted in deindustrialization of the Soviet Union economy as a result.

 Similarly, China had huge educated and healthy cheap labour that attracted huge investments from Western capitalists.
 Since the Soviet Union had already lost the demographic edge its labour was educated but expensive.
 Hence, it failed to attract enough Western capital.
 Everyone in the Soviet Union was blaming the communist government for economic woes while lack of monopoly in decision-making power gave communist party little chance to change the track.
 As a result, the Soviet Union collapsed by 1991.
-That was a great ideological defeat for communist movement.
+That was a great ideological defeat for the communist movement.

 Soviet Collapse and Demographic Crisis

 The Soviet Union collapsed because it was ideal for Leninist monopoly capitalist age not for post-Leninist financial capitalist age.
-The Soviet Union was lost due to twin effects: temporary solution of overaccumulation crisis by global capitalism and fall of fertility rate of the Soviet Union below replacement rate.
+The Soviet Union was lost due to twin effects: temporary solution of overaccumulation crisis by global capitalism and the fall of fertility rate of the Soviet Union below replacement rate.
 The Soviet Union had little to offer to global capitalists, unlike China which had cheap productive labour.
-In fact, the Soviet Union could have claimed higher growth rates with lower productivity as the socialist success of giving working class more leisure time, unlike capitalist world.
+In fact, the Soviet Union could have claimed higher growth rates with lower productivity as the socialist success of giving working class more leisure time, unlike the capitalist world.

-This claim can be made only if fertility rate is kept constant at some level.
+This claim can be made only if the fertility rate is kept constant at some level.
 The Soviet Union failed to take any policies that would keep fertility rate constant.
-In fact, Lenin could never solve the dilemma between women working as part of working class and motherhood.
+In fact, Lenin could never solve the dilemma between women working as part of the working class and motherhood.
 Lenin failed to see that women once joined working class cannot perform motherhood with equal determination as before.
 Women participation in outdoor jobs definitely helped USSR to grow in the short run.
-But it reduced birth rate and resulted in demographic crisis resulting in lower growth rate in the long run.
+But it reduced birth rate and resulted in demographic crisis resulting in a lower growth rate in the long run.